Bachelor of Science

 Honors College Research Project

 Strickfaden, Kaitlyn M., "Quantifying False Positives in Avian Survey Data" (2018).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 201.

 © Copyright 2018 Kaitlyn M. Strickfaden